wmvanvliet/psychic/docs/dataset.rst

 >>> nchannels, nsamples = trials.feat_shape
 >>> print 'Each trial has', nchannels, 'channels and', nsamples, 'samples.'
 Each trial has 40 channels and 435 samples.
->>> print 'The shape of ndX is therefore:', trials.ndX.shape The shape of ndX is therefore: (40, 435, 208)
+>>> print 'The shape of data is therefore:', trials.data.shape The shape of data is therefore: (40, 435, 208)

 With continuous EEG data, where for each instance the features are a single vector containing the channels, the channel names can be found in ``feat_lab``: